6 Freestyle Swim Workouts and Sets

 This set was done long course meters and was one of the meat-and-potato sets I used over the course of 2019.
 Pick an interval for the 50s where you gotta hustle to get around :10 rest, and go up the ladder of repetitions, trying to maintain speed.

 On the final round, you are essentially doing a fast broken 500.
-You will need a pair of your favorite training paddles for this set (PAD = training paddles).
+You will need a set of swim training paddles for this set (PAD = training paddles).

 As you get better at this set, make the intervals faster.